In electronics the term 'connector' is used for a wide variety of devices used for making temporary or semi-permanent electrical connections.

-Note that covers (middle picture) are usually sold separately because both plugs and sockets can be fitted to
+Covers are usually sold separately because both plugs and sockets can be fitted to

 cables by fitting a cover to a chassis mounted connector.

 PCB mounting versions of plugs and sockets are also available.

 They automatically cut through the insulation on wires when installed and special tools are required to fit them.

 If you regularly use these you may be interested in the lead tester project.

-Standard UK telephone connectors are similar in style but a slightly different shape.
+Standard UK telephone connectors are similar in style but a slightly different shape,

-They are called BT (British Telecom) connectors.
+they are called BT (British Telecom) connectors.